Career Resources for Sociology Majors & Minors

 Most students should begin by doing some research on their own to identify their core interests.
-Our majors and minors receive a Sociology- A 21st Century Major booklet in the informational folder distributed by our faculty advisors or in the sociology main office (Bolton 714).
-Reviewing this booklet can help you identify some broad professional interests.
-There are other informational resources on the American Sociological Association website (asanet.org).
+This booklet from the American Sociological Association provides a guide to 21st century careers in sociology.
+There are other informational resources on the American Sociological Association website (asanet.org ).
 These resources will give you plenty of detailed information and ideas.
 In general, what you will see is that students with sociology degrees are prepared to take on many sorts of careers.
 Some will go to graduate school and become professional researchers and academics.
-But more will enter careers in social services, business, or government agency work.
+But more will enter careers in social services, business, or government agency work .
 Being able to understand and analyze social behavior is an important skill in such fields.
 Other key skills sociology courses cultivate in students include:

 - The development of “systems” thinking and an understanding how different parts of larger social systems interact;

 - Identifying complex social problem and their solutions;

 - Evaluating complex sources of information and distilling relevant facts and trends to inform a particular issue or problem;

 - Deeper understanding of cultural and social class divides that can impact group dynamics in professional settings and strategies for overcoming those divides;

 - Knowledge of research methods and statistics necessary to understand research-based information sources;

 - The ability to communicate with diverse audiences in culturally appropriate ways through a variety of mediums (online, written, oral);